futureofcoding/futureofcoding.org/drafts/casual.md

 ## Functional Reactive Programming

-Funnily enough, the popular way to create web apps in 2018 is based on the work of early Haskellers Conal Elliot and Paul Hudak.
+Funnily enough, the popular way to create web apps in 2018 is based on the work of early Haskellers Conal Elliott and Paul Hudak.
 They came up with a way of declaratively describing interactive animations *with only pure functions, no monads required*.
 ReactJS, VueJS, CycleJS, etc are based on this "reactive" paradigm, where you declaratively describe what's on the page, as opposed to imperitively adding and removing characters to the screen one-by-one.
 Of course, there's code somewhere in your computer that's adding and removing characters from the screen, but we don't have to worry about that - it's below our level of abstraction.

 TODO how does FRP accomplish this?

 This doesn't just apply to user interfaces.
-Conal Elliot argues in [Can functional programming be liberated from the von Neumann paradigm?](http://conal.net/blog/posts/can-functional-programming-be-liberated-from-the-von-neumann-paradigm) that we can perform that same trick for any IO-based software interface.
+Conal Elliott argues in [Can functional programming be liberated from the von Neumann paradigm?](http://conal.net/blog/posts/can-functional-programming-be-liberated-from-the-von-neumann-paradigm) that we can perform that same trick for any IO-based software interface.

 ## Are we there yet?